 The quest for the ultimate social media photo can drive people to do some crazy things – and all for the likes.
 A new study has quantified just how risky people have gotten while attempting to capture the perfect selfie.

-A team of researchers from the All India Institute of Medical Sciences looked at news reports of selfie deaths between October 2011 and November 2017 and discovered that 259 people worldwide died while taking a selfie.
+A team of researchers from the All India Institute of Medical Sciences looked at news reports of selfie deaths between October 2011 and November 2017 and discovered that at least 259 people worldwide died while taking a selfie — that’s more than five times to number of people who were killed by sharks in the same time period.

 The report defines selfie deaths, or “selficides,” as “any accidental death that occurs while doing self-photography or clicking selfies.”